Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image

 \section{Introduction}

-Given a sequence of images, visual odometry (VO) and Structure from Motion (SfM) methods have advanced to the point where they can accurately estimate camera poses even under moderately challenging conditions.
-However, these methods assume that the camera remains largely stationary during exposure, allowing each image to be treated as a snapshot of the scene that can be matched against subsequent images to compute relative camera poses.
+Given a sequence of images, visual odometry (VO) and Structure from Motion (SfM) methods can accurately estimate camera poses even in moderately challenging conditions.
+However, these methods assume that the camera remains largely stationary during exposure, treating each image as a snapshot of the scene that can be matched against subsequent images to compute relative camera poses.
 This assumption, however, ignores the continuous nature of camera motion and becomes especially problematic during fast movements where motion blur can severely degrade accuracy.
 Conventional approaches either discard motion-blurred frames or use inertial measurement units (IMUs) to improve robustness against blur.
 However, using IMUs introduces additional challenges such as sensor synchronization and drift.
 In this work, we therefore take a fundamentally different approach: rather than treating motion blur as an unwanted artifact, we exploit it as a rich source of information about the camera's motion (see Figure \ref{fig:abstract_figure}).

-Our key observation is that the extent and direction of motion blur provide direct cues about the camera's motion during an exposure.
-Building on this idea, we propose a model that, using just the motion-blur in an image, can estimate the relative motion that the camera undergoes during the exposure.
+Our key insight is that the extent and direction of motion blur provide direct cues about the camera's motion.
+Building on this, we propose a model that, using just the motion-blur in an image, can estimate the relative motion that the camera undergoes during the exposure period.
 Our model works in two stages: first we predict the motion flow field and a monocular depth map, then we recover the relative pose of the camera by solving a linear least squares system.
-Notably, our method does not require any explicit deblurring process, and with a known exposure time, it yields an instantaneous rotational and translation velocity estimate that can be interpreted as an IMU-like measurement.
+Notably, our method does not require any explicit deblurring process, and with a known exposure time, it yields an instantaneous rotational and translational velocity estimate that can be interpreted as an IMU-like measurement.